-Parameter Description Range Default 1Fu 0 Select input for remote enable function: 0 = off, 1=UI1 to 8=UI8, 9=VI1 to 12=VI4 015 0 1Fu 1 Manual override permitted (without waiting for delay).
+Parameter Description Range Default 1Fu 0 Select input for remote enable function: 0 = not active, 1 = UI 1 to 12 = VI04 012 0 1Fu 1 Manual override permitted (without waiting for delay).
 This function allows overriding of the enable conditions by manually starting the controller; The controller will switch off again if the running conditions are not met until the disable delay is expired.
 This function is required, where the controller needs to create the allowed input condition for example by running a fan while differential pressure is used as enable condition.
-ON/OFF OFF 1Fu 2 Enable delay (seconds) = the time the enable condition must be met before the controller is enabled 00:00s15:10h MM:SSHH:MM 05:00 MM:SS 1Fu 3 Disable delay (seconds) = the time the disable condition must be met before the controller is disabled 00:00s15:10h MM:SSHH:MM 05:00 MM:SS 1Fu 4 Range of limits (See table below for graphical explanation): OFF = When limit 2 (e.g. 60) is larger than limit 1 (e.g. 40) the controller will be enabled when the input value is greater than limit 2 (e.g. 60) and disabled when the input value is below limit 1 (e.g. 40).
-When limit 2 (e.g. 40) is lower than limit 1 (e.g. 60) the controller will be enabled when the input value is lower than limit 1 (e.g. 40) and disabled when the input value is above limit 2 (e.g.10).
-ON = When limit 2 (e.g. 60) is above limit 1 (e.g. 40) the controller will be enabled when the input value is between limit 1(e.g. 40) and limit 2 (e.g. 60).
+ON/OFF OFF 1Fu 2 Enable delay (seconds) = the time the enable condition must be met before the controller is enabled New Feature : Extended delays 00:00s15:10h MM:SSHH:MM 05:00 MM:SS 1Fu 3 Disable delay (seconds) = the time the disable condition must be met before the controller is disabled New Feature : Extended delays 00:00s15:10h MM:SSHH:MM 05:00 MM:SS 1Fu 4 Range of limits (See table below for graphical explanation): OFF = When limit 2 (e.g. 60) is larger than limit 1 (e.g. 40) the controller will be enabled when the input value is greater than limit 2 (e.g. 60) and disabled when the input value is below limit 1 (e.g. 40).
+When limit 2 (e.g. 40) is lower than limit 1 (e.g. 60) the controller will be enabled when the input value is lower than limit 1 (e.g. 40) and disabled when the input value is lower than limit 1 (e.g. 40) and disabled when the input value is above limit 2 (e.g.10).
+ON/OFF OFF ON = When limit 2 (e.g. 60) is above limit 1 (e.g. 40) the controller will be enabled when the input value is between limit 1(e.g. 40) and limit 2 (e.g. 60).
 When limit 2 (e.g. 40) is below limit 1 (e.g. 60) the controller will be enabled when the input value is below limit 2 (e.g. 40) or above limit 1 (e.g. 60).
-ON/OFF OFF 1Fu 5 Input limit 1 (See 1Fu 4 for description) per input range 10 1Fu 6 Input limit 2 (See 1Fu 4 for description) Per input range 90 1Fu 7 Disable controller in case of selected alarms are active Note: Switch-off delays still apply when an alarm becomes active Triangle shown = alarm selected $\nabla\nabla\nabla\nabla\nabla\nabla\nabla\nabla$
+1Fu 5 Input limit 1 (See 1Fu 4 for description) per input range 10 1Fu 6 Input limit 2 (See 1Fu 4 for description) Per input range 90 1Fu 7 Disable controller in case of selected alarms are active Note: Switch-off delays still apply when an alarm becomes active Triangle shown = alarm selected

-- → Enable or disable the controller based on high or low input limits and alarm status.
-The alarm status register may be used as and function where several conditions must be met before the controller is allowed to function. - → Time schedules do not override the enable function.
+→ Enable or disable the controller based on high or low input limits and alarm status.
+The alarm status register may be used as and function where several conditions must be met before the controller is allowed to function.

+→ Time schedules do not override the enable function.